slebed/KingShroud/docs/shrouds/kings_shroud.md

      ![Stephen's King Shroud](assets/photo_LogoHolderAssembled_sm.jpg)

  - Press the EVA logo LED holder into the back of the King Shroud body as shown in yellow below.
 The part should press fit into the opening in the body.

+ > **Note:** Make sure the logo holder is oriented like the image below.
+From the front the logo should be oriented like the photo above.

     ![Stephen's King Shroud](assets/HolderInBody.jpg)